 Each of the programs listed above have two choices in their rate.
 You can either choose:

-- a higher interest rate and no mortgage insurance
+- no mortgage insurance and a higher interest rate

-- or to pay monthly mortgage insurance with a lower interest rate.
+- paying monthly mortgage insurance and a lower interest rate